tssure/tssure/README.md

-# TSSure
+# TypedSure for TypeScript (TSSure)

 [![Build Status](https://github.com/tssure/tssure/workflows/CI/badge.svg)](https://github.com/tssure/tssure/actions?query=workflow%3ACI)

-[PRE-ALPHA] Not yet ready for general use; use for experimentation and feedback only.
+[PRE-ALPHA] Research preview; use for experimentation and feedback only.

-An automated contract guard framework for TypeScript that validates your code's type contracts at runtime.
+**TypedSure automatically exercises your TypeScript code during CI using its type signatures, and fails the build when behaviour has silently drifted - even though everything still type-checks.**

+TypeScript guarantees shapes.
+TypedSure guarantees those shapes still do what they used to do.

+It discovers exported functions and classes, generates valid inputs from their TypeScript types, executes them in a controlled scan run, and verifies that the results still satisfy their declared contracts.

+No decorators.
+No runtime overhead.
+Works alongside your existing tests.

+---

+## What TypedSure is for

+TypedSure is designed to catch **behavioural regressions that static typing cannot see**, such as:

+- Logic changes that still satisfy the same types.
+- Edge cases no longer handled after refactors.
+- Assumptions that were true yesterday but aren’t today.
+- APIs that "technically" still work but no longer behave as expected.

+These are the bugs that slip past TypeScript, linters, and even well-maintained test suites.

+---

-## What is TSSure?
+## What TypedSure is not

+TypedSure is not:

+- a test framework,
+- a runtime type checker in production,
+- a schema validation library,
+- a decorator-based system,
+- a replacement for unit tests.

+TypedSure runs **only during the scan** (typically in CI) and has **zero impact on production code**.

+---

+## How it works (high level)

+1. TypedSure statically analyses your project using the TypeScript compiler API.
+2. It discovers exported APIs and their type signatures.
+3. It synthesises deterministic valid runtime inputs from those types.
+4. It executes the code during the scan.
+5. It verifies the results against the declared contracts.
+6. CI fails if behaviour has drifted.

+If everything still behaves as promised, the scan passes.

+## Contract confidence, derived from types

-TSSure automatically exercises your functions and methods to ensure they honour their type declarations.
-It bridges the gap between static type checking and unit testing by:
+TypedSure automatically exercises your functions and methods to ensure they honour their type declarations.

-- **Automatically generating verification inputs** for your functions and methods based on their type annotations
-- **Validating return types** match their declarations
-- **Verifying with custom scenarios** using JSDoc annotations or TypedSure type annotations to define specific verification cases
-- **Catching type contract violations** before they become runtime bugs

-Think of it as automated contract verification that ensures your code does what its type signatures promise.
+Think of it as **automated contract verification**: it checks that your code still does what its type signatures promise - even after refactors, clean-ups, or "safe" changes that still type-check.

 ## Installation